Acceptance Criteria For User Stories In Agile

 But before you enthusiastically declare a set of functional criteria that should be met for your user story, consider how other variables can impact the quality of your feature as well and include them into your acceptance criteria.

-Acceptance criteria can include:
+Acceptance criteria can include details like:

 The current user story’s effect on existing feature